Glargod/LTPE/README.md

-# LTPE – Line-of-Sight Teleport Priority-Guided Escape
+# LTPE – Line-of-Sight Priority-Guided Escape

 **Sparse, goal-biased exploration for confined 3D voids**
 Designed to minimize steps to exit in irregular environments where mapping is secondary to survival.